At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 How to get vaccinated?

 Only a specialist should vaccinate your dog.
 It is not recommended to carry out the procedure yourself at home, especially if the person has no experience with such manipulations.
-Another important rule: when visiting the clinic, the owner should not be nervous, since excitement can be transmitted to the animal, making it disobedient and restless.
+Another important rule: when visiting the clinic, the owner should not be nervous, since excitement can be transferred to the animal, making it disobedient and restless.

 The doctor selects the required injection site depending on the type of drug.
 Typically, vaccinations are given in the scruff of the neck or in the thigh muscle.
 Each injection given must be included in the dog’s passport.
 This is necessary so that the owner knows when to come to the clinic next time.